tiberiusbrown/abc/docs/system.md

 | **y** | The y-coordinate of the left side of the sprite. |
 | **s** | The sprite set for the sprite to draw. |
 | **frame** | The frame of the sprite to draw form the sprite set. |

 ## `$draw_sprite_selfmask`

 ```c
 void $draw_sprite_selfmask(i16 x, i16 y, sprites s, u16 frame);
 ```

-Draws a sprite to the display buffer.
+Draw a sprite to the display buffer.
 If the sprite is unmasked, the sprite is masked by its own white pixels.
 If the sprite is masked, the sprite is masked as normal.
 In grayscale modes, this function behaves exactly as `$draw_sprite`.

 | Parameter | Description |
 | :-- | :-- |